ionic-team/stencil-site/src/docs/routing/overview.md

 ### Server configuration

-Depending to the choice you made regarding the hosting of your Stencil app, you may want to configure your server accordingly to the followings.
+Depending on the choice you made regarding the hosting of your Stencil app, you may want to configure your server accordingly to the following.

 #### Apache 2
 ```apache